Learn how to adapt to the continuously changing risk environment with an efficient, continuous risk monitoring strategy.

 If you’re using a “one-size fits all” approach to managing your vendor lifecycle, you are missing opportunities to save money and operate more efficiently.
 Vendor management efficiencies don’t end in the onboarding stage: using a continuous vendor monitoring approach will help you better manage your third parties you worked so hard to onboard.

-The most common approach to vendor assessments includes a standard questionnaire the cybersecurity team distributes to their entire pool of vendors, usually during a set yearly reassessment period.
+The most common approach to vendor assessments includes a standard question, like a vendor due diligence checklist, that the cybersecurity team distributes to their entire pool of vendors, usually during a set yearly reassessment period.
 While it’s convenient for the security manager to distribute a unified assessment at a designated time during the vendor lifecycle, this approach only presents a snapshot of your vendors’ cybersecurity health.

 What about all of the events that occur outside of the reassessment period?
 Your vendors’ scores might be acceptable at the time of assessment, but if a malicious actor infiltrated their system the month after the assessment, would you not be made aware of it until you audit your vendor’s the following year?